devsaround/.github/profile/README.md

 # Our Vision
 To be a pioneering Bangladeshi tech company that leverages artificial intelligence to transform industries, empower local talent, and contribute to global technological advancement while setting new standards for innovation and excellence.

-Why Brands Choose DevsAround
+# Why Brands Choose DevsAround
-✅ 10+ Years of Experience
+- ✅ 10+ Years of Experience
-✅ 200+ Projects Delivered
+- ✅ 200+ Projects Delivered
-✅ 98% Client Satisfaction
+- ✅ 98% Client Satisfaction
-✅ Global Clients, Local Talent
+- ✅ Global Clients, Local Talent

-🌟 Success Stories
-🖥️ BSI Global – Corporate Website
-🎓 Charted LMS – Learning Management System
-🏥 NurseOnCall – Healthcare Job Platform
-🛍️ Prim-U – Beauty & Cosmetics E-Commerce
-🧭 IFSA Cambodia – Official Association Website
-💬 Client Testimonial
+# 💬 Client Testimonial
 "DevsAround transformed our business with their AI-powered solution.
 Their technical expertise and commitment to our vision exceeded expectations.
 The final product was delivered on time and significantly improved our operational efficiency."

-— Mats Ribaucourt, Founder, Benelux Software International 📩 Let’s Build Your Next Big Thing
+— Mats Ribaucourt, Founder, Benelux Software International

-📞 Contact Us
+# 📞 Contact Us
-🌐 Website: www.devsaround.com
+- 🌐 Website: www.devsaround.com
-📧 Email: info@devsaround.com
+- 📧 Email: info@devsaround.com